-Porta Nigra or the ‘Black Gate’ is one of the most famous Roman ruins in Germany.
+Porta Nigra, or the ‘Black Gate’, is one of the most famous Roman ruins in Germany.
 A late 2nd century Roman gate, the site is one of the sole remnants of the imposing fortifications which would once have encircled Trier – then known as Augusta Treverorum.

 Originally constructed of large blocks of light sandstone, the darkening of its appearance by the Middle Ages led to it being called Porta Nigra, with its original name unknown.
 Having been incorporated into a medieval church, Porta Nigra is still beautifully preserved and remains one of the most dramatic Roman sights in Germany.
-Today, Porta Nigra still bears the marks of its medieval conversions but it is still clearly an Ancient Roman creation.
+Today, Porta Nigra still bears the marks of its medieval conversions, but is still clearly an Ancient Roman creation.
 Inside, there are various Roman and medieval remnants.

 Devastated by invaders in the 5th century and later incorporated into a palace, the Basilica of Constantine is now a church.
 Be sure to look out for the optical illusion created by the window sizes of the Basilica of Constantine, which make it look even bigger than it actually is.

-A well preserved amphitheatre once able to hold up to 20,000 spectators, Trier Roman Amphitheatre may have been built as early as the first century AD.
-This ancient amphitheatre would have been the site of fierce gladiatorial battles, also involving animals.
-In fact, tunnels have been found under the stage which would have been used to house these animals together with unfortunate prisoners of the Roman Empire.
+A well-preserved amphitheatre once able to hold up to 20,000 spectators, Trier Roman Amphitheatre may have been built as early as the first century AD.
+The ancient amphitheatre would have been the site of fierce gladiatorial battles involving both humans and animals.
+Indeed, tunnels have been found under the stage which would have been used to house animals together with unfortunate prisoners of the Roman Empire.

 Germany’s largest outdoor museum is home to the remains of the once 10,000-strong settlement of Colonia Ulpia Traiana.
-Homes, inns, temples, an amphitheatre, a city wall and a bathhouse, Xanten Archaeological park has them all, some in ruins, some reconstructed to various degrees.
+Homes, inns, temples, an amphitheatre, a city wall, and a bathhouse, Xanten Archaeological park has them all, some in ruins, some reconstructed to various degrees.

 Impressively, much of the Roman structure of Romerbrucke is still there, although it has since undergone much reinforcement and renovation.
 No longer 100% original, it is still one of the most visible Roman sites in Germany.

 The Altes Museum is part of Germany’s National Museum and is located in Berlin.
 Displaying part of the National Museum’s collection of classical antiquities.
 One of the main collections at the Altes Museum is its series of Roman portraits including those modelled on of the sarcophagi of Caesar and Cleopatra.